nepali-prabhat/nepali-prabhat.github.io/src/content/post/intro-to-computer-systems-4-week-review.md

 [14513](https://www.cs.cmu.edu/~213/schedule.html) covers extensive aspects involved with systems programming.
 The course started with teaching how integers are represented in computer systems.
 It shows the limits where mathematical abstraction starts breaking.
 After that, it moves to machine level representations of program.
 The two labs, datalab and bomblab are fun

+[14513](https://www.cs.cmu.edu/~213/schedule.html) covers extensive aspects of systems programming.
+The course starts by teaching how integers are represented in computer systems, showing the limits where mathematical abstraction breaks down.
+After that, it moves to machine-level representations of programs.
+The two labs, **datalab** and **bomblab**, are especially fun.

 ## Datalab
 Datalab gives us 12 programming puzzles and constrains us to only use certain bitwise operators (no loops, conditionals, etc).

 Starting early helped complete the lab on time.
 Some memorable of the 12 were:
 1. isPalindrome
-	  1. Took the longest to code
+	  - Took the longest to code
-    2. Ended up being 47 total operators
+    - Ended up being 47 total operators
 2. addOK (check if x+y overflows)
-    1. Explored optimization techniques
+    - Explored optimization techniques
-    2. Limited to use maximum of 20 bitwise operators
+    - Limited to use maximum of 20 bitwise operators
-    3. Initially solved with 42 operators.
+    - Initially solved with 42 operators.
 Optimized down to 20.
 3. absVal (find absolute value of x)
-    1. Was marked highest difficulty
+    - Was marked highest difficulty
-    2. Ended up one-shotting the solution
+    - Ended up one-shotting the solution

 In the topic of negative number representation, I also noticed many beautiful ironies and themes of duality.
 I'll leave for you to find them.